Tripoli International (TIP) Airport

 Future Airport Developments: Two new terminals on either side of the International Terminal - the East & West terminals - were to be completed by 2011/12 (the first of which was scheduled for March 2011).
 Due to Lybia's civil war in 2011, it was unclear if and when these terminals are being built.
 Also, no official Airport site was found.

-Work is to resume in the first quarter of 2014, done by Brazilian & Turkish companies.
+Work was to resume in the first quarter of 2014, done by Brazilian & Turkish companies.

 Qaser Ben Ghashir